 If you are searching for an absolute definition of ‘awkward’, and I fully accept that you may not be, then look no further than the original National Theatre production Beginning, newly transferred to the Ambassadors Theatre.
-David Eldridge’s play navigates us through early hours post-party small talk between willing lady – sorry, woman – and reluctant male divorcee; it steers us through hilarious unfunny jokes and embarrassed silences; it guides us
+David Eldridge’s play navigates us through early hours post-party small talk between willing lady – sorry, woman – and reluctant male divorcee; it steers us through hilarious unfunny jokes and embarrassing silences; it guides us

 through dad dancing and drunk exhibitionism and ultimately it conducts us through the bitter, hollow sound of loneliness, of body clocks and the basic human need for companionship.
 It’s said that good drama should make you